ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part08.md

 #### Using the Raspberry Pi Imager

-- Repeat these steps for each SD Card or USB flash stick
+- Repeat these steps for each SD Card
 - The opening screen will present you with `CHOOSE DEVICE` | `CHOOSE OS` | `CHOOSE STORAGE`
 - `CHOOSE DEVICE`